Living roofs for people and nature

 Our ambition is that, following completion, the green roofs and the range of other nature-based solutions that the design team are integrating into this site will provide the best practice example of innovative green infrastructure in Scotland – all within a 15-minute walk of the Scottish Parliament.

-Find out more about this project at this year’s SFHA Development Conference which is taking place on 17 March at Dynamic Earth in Edinburgh.
+Find out more about this project at this year’s SFHA virtual Development Conference which is taking place over two half-day sessions on 16 and 17 September.

-For more information or to book your place at the conference please visit the what’s on section of the SFHA website.
+You book your place at the conference, please visit the SFHA Live! section of our website.

 A few days before the conference, you will be sent a link to access SFHA's new interactive conference hub.
 If you have any questions, please contact SFHA's events team on email@example.com.